aaronjrenfroe/FocusVision/README.md

 You can capture an image by pressing "Capture" in the menu on the left and a new window will appear with your captured image, selection, and metrics.
 Pressing recapture in the main window will replace the image in this new window.

 ##### Saving an Image
 An image can only be saved once it has be captured and the default save location is the Desktop in a folder named "FocusVision".
 You can change the save location by modifying the location at the bottom of the left menu.
-From your captured window, name your image, if you have selected a portion of the image information will be appened to this file name.
-It would look like this:
+From your captured window, name your image, if you have selected a portion of the image information will be append to this file name.
+If wanted to name your image Patient1LeftEye2, It might look like this:

 Patient1LeftEye2_0.808235294117647_0.40366013071895424_0.058823529411764705.png